 Coreyland Bulldogs is a family bulldog breeder.
-We are raising three little boys who love to play with our lively bulldogpuppies, and our dams and sires as well.
+We are raising our three young boys, who love to play with our lively bulldog puppies, and our dams and sires as well.
 We have beautiful bulldog puppies for sale throughout much of the year.

 Olde English Bulldogges (also called Old English Bulldogs) are old fashioned bulldogs.
 They make excellent family dogs or guard dogs.
 They love to play, and they are also very protective of 'their' family.
 They do need a firm hand.
 You will have a much better dog if you're able to show him clearly that you're the boss.